-April 19 is marked by grief, Oklahoma City Bombing Commemoration Day honors deceased of terrible nightmarish event occurred in the US state in 1995.
-Cruel criminal action directed against humanity, American people.
+April 19 is marked by grief.
+Oklahoma City Bombing Commemoration Day honors the deceased of this terrible event that occurred in the US state in 1995.

-Car bomb exploded.
-The Alfred P. Murrah Federal Building was demolished.
-Number of victims is 168.
+A car bomb exploded, and the Alfred P. Murrah Federal Building was demolished.
+There were 168 victims.
 Children were killed.
 Almost 700 persons were seriously injured.
-Timothy McVeigh was found to be involved and guilty, arrested 2 hours after explosive device went off.
-Accomplice Terry Nichols was arrested later.
-Radicals adhered to ultra-right views took revenge for events took place in Texas and northern Idaho: in 1993, federal services launched siege of ranch extremist organization was based.
-Its activities were illegal within state borders.
-In 2001, McVeigh was executed, Nichols received life sentence in prison.
+Timothy McVeigh was arrested 2 hours after the explosive device went off and found guilty.
+His accomplice, Terry Nichols, was arrested later.
+They were right-wing radicals taking revenge for events that took place in Texas and northern Idaho: in 1993, federal services launched a siege of a ranch where an extremist organization was based.
+Its activities were illegal within the state’s borders.
+In 2001, McVeigh was executed.
+Nichols received life in prison.

-Human life is the highest value.
-When peaceful people suffer at criminals hands, it is grandiose injustice, followed by legal retribution.
+Human life has the highest value.
+When peaceful people suffer at criminals’ hands, it is gross injustice, followed by legal retribution.

-- Appropriate to honor memory of victims, light candles, express regrets and condolences.
-National soul pain, tragedy.
+- It is appropriate to honor the memory of the victims, light candles, express regret and condolences.

-- Take a walk to memorial complex built on collapsed building site in Oklahoma City, lay flowers.
+- Visit the memorial complex built on the site of the collapsed building in Oklahoma City, lay flowers.

-Mournful events in Oklahoma had consequences: Government took legislative measures to strengthen protection of administrative buildings.
-Evacuation routes were designed, implemented in case of unforeseen dangerous situation.
-It helped to prevent 60 serious crimes in period 1995-2005.
+The mournful events in Oklahoma had consequences: the government took legislative measures to strengthen the protection of administrative buildings.
+Evacuation routes were planned and implemented in case of unforeseen situations.
+It helped to prevent 60 serious crimes in the period of 1995-2005.

 When Oklahoma City Bombing Commemoration Day celebrated in 2022?

 Oklahoma City Bombing Commemoration Day is observed on April 19 each year.